Ahmed Kathrada: Activities after release

 After the unbanning of the ANC in February 1990, Kathrada served on the interim leadership committees of both the ANC and the South African Communist Party.
 He resigned from the latter position when he was elected to the ANC National Executive Committee in July 1991.
 During the same year, he was appointed as head of ANC public relations as well as a fellow of the University of the Western Cape's Mayibuye Centre.

 Kathrada went on the Hajj pilgrimage to Mecca in 1992.

 In the first all-inclusive democratic South African elections in 1994, Kathrada was elected as a member of parliament for the ANC.
 After refusing to accept a position in Mandela's cabinet as minister of correctional services stating that "I joined the struggle not for positions" in September 1994 he was appointed as the political advisor to President Mandela in the newly created post of Parliamentary Counsellor.
 In June 1999, Kathrada left parliamentary politics.

 In 1994 and 1995, Kathrada was elected as chairperson of the Robben Island Council.
 He remained the chairperson of the Robben Island Museum Council.
 On 27 October 2013, on the island, he launched the International Campaign to Free Marwan Barghouti and All Palestinian Prisoners.

+Kathrada married Barbara Hogan, former anti-apartheid activist who was imprisoned for nine years, later Minister of Health and then Minister of Public Enterprises in the ANC government.